 A promise backed with evidence.
-Proven DFU results1 supported with solid scientific and clinical data.1-29
+Proven results including a large RCT published in The Lancet Diabetes & Endocrinology1 and supported with additional solid scientific and clinical data.1-29

 An independent multicenter, multinational, observer blinded, investigator driven Randomized Controlled Trial.1

 The RCT study was sponsored by Nottingham University Hospitals NHS Trust, Nottingham UK.
 The funder, Reapplix ApS, had no role in study design, study performance, data collection, data analysis or data interpretation.

 3C Patch® vs. “Best standard of care.”
 Intervention period of 20 weeks followed with a 6-week observation period.

 - 595 were recruited from 32 specialist foot care centers in UK, Sweden and Denmark.

 269 were randomized between August 2013 and May 2017.

 - The groups were well matched at baseline and consisted of those in most need of new treatment, those with “hard-to-heal” Diabetic Foot Ulcers (DFU´s).

 - “Hard-to-heal” defined rigorously as having DFU´s that did not reduce in area more than 50% over a 4 week run-in period despite best standard of care including offloading where appropriate.

 KEY EFFICACY DATA1